shubhangikatariyar/Scilab/README.md

 # Scilab Code Repository

-This repository contains Scilab programs and scripts for practicing concepts related to the **Digital Signal Processing (DTSP)** subject.
+This repository contains Scilab programs and scripts for practice.